proto-Lightspeed: a high-speed, ultra-low read noise imager on the Magellan Clay Telescope: Optical Design

 \subsection{Spectral Filtering}

-Before reaching the native telescope focus, light passes through a ZWO EFW filter wheel (Fig.~\ref{fig:cad_model}, component a), which may host up to seven filters of diameter 2~in.
-This filter wheel is populated with photometric filters ($u', g', r', i', z'$) and one filter for speckle interferometry centered at the OIII line of 500.7~nm (near the QE peak of the detector) with a full width at half maximum (FWHM) of 9~nm.
+The ZWO EFW filter wheel is populated with photometric filters ($u', g', r', i', z'$) and one filter for speckle interferometry centered at the OIII line of 500.7~nm (near the QE peak of the detector) with a full width at half maximum (FWHM) of 9~nm.
 All of these filters were manufactured by Baader Planetarium.
 The $u', g', r', i', z'$ filters have the same center wavelength and bandwidths as the original primed filter set of the Sloan Digital Sky Survey \citep[SDSS;][]{doi:2010}, but with slightly different spectral response (in particular, slightly higher throughput for shorter wavelengths in the $g'$ band).
 One filter position is left open.
-A NS45B shutter from Uniblitz (component b) is affixed to this filter wheel, allowing for the capture of dark frames when closed.
-Narrow-band filters may be moved into the collimated beam by means of a Zaber LSQ150A-E01T3A motorized linear stage (component g).
-At present, an $H_\alpha$ filter manufactured by Alluxa with diameter of 50~mm, center wavelength of 653.3~nm, and FWHM of 1.1~nm is mounted here but could be replaced by other narrow-band filters of interest.

-Figure~\ref{fig:throughputs}a shows the bandpasses of these filters, while Fig.~\ref{fig:throughputs}b shows the total throughput in the center of the field with each filter choice, including losses due to the re-imaging optics and fold mirror, atmospheric transmission at unit airmass, and the sensor's QE.
+Figure~\ref{fig:throughputs}a shows the bandpasses of the proto-Lightspeed filter options, while Fig.~\ref{fig:throughputs}b shows the total throughput in the center of the field with each filter choice, including losses due to the re-imaging optics and fold mirror, atmospheric transmission at unit airmass, and the sensor's QE.
 We measured the throughput of the re-imaging optics in each band in the laboratory by forming a broadband point source (using a fiber-coupled laser-driven light source, model EQ-99X-FC from Energetiq) at the focus of the collimating lens, with the filter under test between this source and collimating lens.
 Using a Thorlabs S130C photodiode power sensor, we then measured the optical intensity in front of the collimating lens and at the image formed by the re-imaging lens.
 The throughput for the $i'$ channel is poor, due to the coatings and materials of the COTS re-imaging optics.
 For $u'$ and $z'$, we measured a throughput consistent with zero, as expected for the same reason.
 For these bands we report only upper limits corresponding to the noise level of the power sensor relative to the power measured in front of the lenses ($\approx5\%$ for both bands).
 Thus, the $u'$ and $z'$ filters should generally not be used.